 - Class IIa - Medium –Low risk

 - Class IIb - Medium – High risk

 - Class III - High risk

 Your route to conformity

-Under the Medical Device Directive, 93/42/EEC CE marking, LRQA is a notified body for using the quality system conformity routes - Annexes II, V and VI.
-You will need to complete a simple form letting us know about your company and your products.
-We will use this information to verify the requirements relating to your products and to work with you to determine the best options for conformity assessment including any other service we can help you with.
+Under the Medical Device Directive 93/42/EEC, LRQA is a Notified Body for medical devices using the quality system conformity routes - Annexes II, V and VI.
+You will need to complete a simple form letting us know about your company and your products and then we will use this information to verify the requirements relating to your products and by working with you determine the best options for conformity assessment including any other service we can help you with.